Qlik Product Privacy Notice

 ii.
 Uses of Personal Data: Qlik processes Personal Data described above for the uses set out below.

-(a) Operate Qlik Cloud: We may process your Personal Data to ensure the availability and quality of Qlik Cloud (e.g., authentication).
+(a) Operate Qlik Cloud: We may process your Personal Data to ensure the availability and quality of Qlik Cloud (e.g., authentication) and to monitor consumption (e.g., licences) for customer consumption management purposes.
 We do this to carry out our contract with you/your organization under the applicable terms.

 (b) Qlik Services: We may process your Personal Data to provide you with Qlik services, such as Support and/or Consulting services.
 We do this to carry out our contract with you/your organization under the applicable terms.